Hallian/codedeploy-example/README.md

 is setup is automated with CloudFormation.
 A NodeJS Express application will serve as a dummy application.
 Dependencies are preinstalled into the AMI with Packer.

+# Prerequisites

+You should have the [aws cli](http://docs.aws.amazon.com/cli/latest/userguide/awscli-install-bundle.html) installed and [configured with your
+AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+[NodeJS and npm](https://nodejs.org/en/) are also required to run the example app.

+You should also change the default values for the CloudFormation template.
+You could do this during the stack creation command but that's tedious, so I find it easied to just modify the `Parameters` section in `webapp.cloudformation.yml`.
+See *CloudFormation* section for more info.

 # Getting started

 Well start off by creating a stack of AWS resources that we're going to use to serve our application.
 Use the AWS CLI to create a CloudFormation stack from `webapp.cloudformation.yml`.

 ```
 aws cloudformation create-stack \